Deshdrohi: Plot

 The themes of the film consist of politics, prostitution, pimping, and corruption.
 At the start of the film, a man named Raja Yadav (Kamaal Rashid Khan) arrives in Mumbai from Uttar Pradesh searching for a watchman's job after leaving his father and neighbour, Neha, both behind in his village in Uttar Pradesh.

-In Mumbai, Raja meets Shekhar, a gangster, who works as a watchman, and Sonia, who works for a drug dealer named Baba Kadam.
+In Mumbai, Raja meets the gangster Shekhar, who also works as a watchman, and Sonia, who works for a drug dealer named Baba Kadam.
 At one point, Raja helps Sonia escape from an attack by a group working for another drug dealer called Rajan Nayak, Baba Kadam's rival.
-The two eventually fall in love.
+Sonia and Raja eventually fall in love.

-After realising that living in Mumbai is difficult for North Indians, Raja petitions Shrivastav, a North Indian politician who exploits common people for his political career, for help.
-The drug mafia of Mumbai city is assisted by politicians, and the media want to reveal the corruption prevalent in the city.
+After realising the difficulties of living in Mumbai as a North Indian, Raja tries to ask for help from Shrivastav, a corrupt North Indian politician.
+Mumbai's drug-trafficking mafia is assisted by politicians, and the media want to reveal the corruption prevalent in the city.

-Due to his involvement, Raja is marked for death by Rajan Nayak, who contracts a police inspector to kill both him and Sonia.
-However, he fails and is killed.
+Due to his involvement, Raja is targeted by Rajan Nayak, who bribes a police inspector to kill him and Sonia; the hit fails and the inspector dies.
 The police pursue Raja and Sonia, who are also hiding from Rajan Nayak.
-Raja attempts to obtain help from Shrivastav to no avail, and even Sonia's boss, Baba Kadam, abandons the pair.
+Raja tries to get help from Shrivastav to no avail, and even Sonia's boss, Baba Kadam, abandons the pair.

-Pushed to the limit, Raja resolves to kill all involved, in which he is helped by Inspector Rohit Raghav, the new husband of Raja's village sweetheart.
+Pushed to the limit, Raja decides to kill all involved, in which he is helped by Inspector Rohit Raghav, the new husband of Raja's village sweetheart.